A Few Accomplishments

 Review of potential prior art.
 Participation in defense strategy.

-Successful claim construction and participation in response to USPTO office actions.
+Claim construction development and review.
+Technical review and response with regards to USPTO office actions.

 - VPF Agreements for South America, Philipplines, and Ireland